muddinmbru/panscan/README.md

  - Venn diagram of duplications w.r.t HPRC and CPC
  - Frequency comparison of your duplications w.r.t.
 HPRC and CPC .
 (Plots the most distinct ones)

+**As the HPRC and CPC duplciation matrices have only been shared in HG38, we do not recommend using the comparison plots if you use another reference**

 The ```panscan gene_dup``` command will ask you for paths to HPRC and CPC matrices, they are present in the directory you cloned the repo into.
 Specifically in ```panscan/gene_dup```

 ## Pangenome VCF Processing